-- 7.67 It is agreed that relevant heritage assets to consider the impact upon comprise xxx - 7.68 The findings of the submitted Heritage Statement are agreed with in that the degree of separation between the site and these listed buildings is such that there is no meaningful visual connection and there is thus no harm caused. - 7.69 It is agreed that the former Ministry of Supply Depot, the remnants of which can be seen in the surrounding landscape, has some value / significance as a non-designated heritage asset. - 7.70 It is agreed that the loss of significance is considered to be minor / low. - 7.71 It is agreed that there is therefore no need to undertake a balancing exercise as per the requirements of the Framework as no harm is caused to the significance of a designated heritage asset.
+- 5.49.
+The degree of separation between the site and these listed buildings is such that there is no meaningful visual connection and there is thus no harm caused to their significance. - 5.50.
+It is agreed that the former Ministry of Supply Depot, the remnants of which can be seen in the surrounding landscape, has some value/significance as a non-designated heritage asset, and some of that significance will be lost in so far as relating to the proposed loss of one of these Ministry of Supply Depot elements.
+Other elements in the surrounding landscape will be unaffected. - 5.51.
+It is agreed that the loss of significance is considered to be minor/low. - 5.52.
+It is agreed that there is therefore no need to undertake a balancing exercise as per the requirements of the Framework as no harm is caused to the significance of a designated heritage asset.
+The harm to the non-designated heritage asset must be taken into account in determining the application, per NPPF paragraph 203.